Lauren Williams (taekwondo)

-Lauren Williams (born 25 February 1999) is a Welsh taekwondo athlete who represents Great Britain.
+Lauren Williams (born 25 February 1999) is a British taekwondo athlete who represents Great Britain.

 Career

 Williams first practised kickboxing for ten years, but switched to taekwondo when she watched Jade Jones win a gold Olympic medal at the "Inspire A Generation" 2012 Summer Olympics.
 In kickboxing, she had won twelve World Championships titles and 20 European Championships titles.
 After switching to taekwondo, Wiliams was first selected to be part of the British national team at age 14 and has since been training in Manchester.

 In 2014 and 2016, Williams won two consecutive gold medals in the Junior World Championships, first in the 59 kg competition, then in the 68 kg competition.
 As a senior, she competes in the 67 kg weight class and became European Champion in 2016 and 2018.
 Additionally, she has received one European silver medal (in 2021) and one bronze (in 2022).

 In December 2018, Williams won the Grand Slam Series held in Wuxi, China.
 Williams has won two gold medals from the Grand Prix Series as well as two silver and two bronze medals, her latest bronze medal win being in Manchester in 2022.